Eames07/College-NBA/README.md

 Link for this work in my kaggle:https://www.kaggle.com/code/eames07/college-students-nba-performance-analysis

-Note: highly recommend open the link above and check my work since there are animation and hover data can't be showned in the ReadMe file
+Note: highly recommend open the link above and check my work since there are animation and hover data can't be shown in the ReadMe file

 # Rank colleges by player's total minutes in NBA